EwanSeaders/CS_260_2023/assignment_8/design.md

             5. duplicates of edges are not allowed
             6. duplicates of nodes are not allowed

+            shortest path algorithm (dijktras):

+                1. specify a start and end node
+                2. make vectors with:
+                    - vector<GraphNode*> storing all nodes in the graph
+                    - veector<int> storing the current cost to reach (all start at 999999999 except start node start at 0)
+                    - vector<Graphnode*> storing the pointer to the nodes predecessor
+                3. find and begin at start node
+                4. visit each neighbor if it is not visited
+                    - if the weight of the current node + the edge weight to get to the next node is less than its current value, update the value
+                5. search through the list of nodes and find the one with the smallest weight that hasnt been visited
+                6. repeat  until destination node is marked visited

+            minimum spanning tree algorithm:

             storage
                 1. the graph will be stored as a list of GraphNode pointers

         tests:
             1. add nodes to the graph